TimTeaFan/tt_website/content/post/2023-introducing-hugodownplus/index.md

 When the page is is loaded `window.onload` the `info_box()` function is executed.
 The `info_box()` function selects all `<div class="info-box">` elements.
 For each element `el` that it is found, it executes the `create_info_box()` function, which is defined at the very top of the script.
 Without going into details here, this function basically creates all the single parts, the `<summary>` and `<details>` tags the classes and attributes and it wraps the `...content` in the middle of all this.

 So where does the `<div class="info-box">` come from?
 We create those on the fly by wrapping a section of our Rmarkdown document in a fenced pandoc div: `::: {.info-box} content goes here :::`.
-When the document is knitted the HTML file below will be executed and will render our boxes accordingly.
+When the document is knitted the HTML code above will be executed and will render our boxes accordingly.

 Although it now sounds pretty simple, I'd never figured this out alone.